Tails for Anarchists

 Building a threat model is simply a matter of asking yourself certain questions.
 Who am I defending against?
 What are their capabilities?
 What would be the consequences if they had access to that data?
 And then, based on the particular situation, assess how you can protect yourself.

 It makes no sense to say "this tool is secure".
-Security always depends on the threat model and the level (network, hardware, software, etc.).
+Security always depends on the threat model and it takes place on multiple levels (network, hardware, software, etc.).
 For more information on this topic, see the Threat Library.

 I) The Basics of Using Tails